CescaNeri/BigData-CloudPlatforms/big-data/distributed-file-system/hadoop-dfs.md

 - Hadoop models such concepts in a tree-liked fashion and computes the distance between nodes as their distance on the tree.

 The typical rule is to store the first **replica** on the node (n1) where the client issued the write command.
-Replica 2 is stores on a node (n2) in a rack (r2) different form n1.
+Replica 2 is stored on a node (n2) in a rack (r2) different form n1.
 Replica 3 is stored on a node different from n2 but tha belongs to r2.

 ![](racks.jpg)